rchampieux/diy-documentation/docs/lesson1.md

 1. You want people to help out
 1. You want your (project) to be better

 We will be using the readthedocs.org platform as a way to easily publish a documentation website.
-They focus on programming and code documentation, but their service can be used for hosting any non-commercial documentation you like for free.
+It focuses on programming and code documentation, but the service can be used for hosting any kind of non-commercial documentation you like for free.

 ## Hands-on: Workshop software setup